 You may not notice anything wrong at first, but periodontitis can have serious consequences if left untreated.
-If brushing or flossing causes your gums to turn red or bleed, if you’re noticing persistent bad breath or if your teeth feel loose, periodontal gum therapy by a dentist in Arlington, WA may be required.
+If brushing or flossing causes your gums to turn red or bleed, if you’re noticing persistent bad breath, or if your teeth feel loose, periodontal gum therapy by a dentist at Seven Lakes Dental here in Smokey Point, WA may be required.

 Periodontitis is a chronic infection of the gums and the tissue holding the teeth in place.
 It’s caused by bacteria that stick to the surface of the tooth and thrive in the soft gum tissue around the teeth.
 It can lead to bone loss, loose teeth, and – if left untreated – eventual tooth loss.